mannuelf/refactoring-book/README.md

 # Refactoring 2nd Edition

-Example code re-written for my education purposes from "Refactoring - Improving the design of existing code"
+Example code re-written for my education purposes from "Refactoring - Improving the design of existing code by Martin Fowler"

 ## Run the code